parallelvirtualcluster/docs/docs/deployment/getting-started.md

 Within each of these networks, pick an RFC1918 subnet for use by the cluster.
 The easiest configuration is to use a `/24` RFC1918 network for each, with the gateway at the top of the subnet (i.e. `.254`).
 PVC will assign nodes IPs sequentially by default, with `hv1` at `.1`, `hv2` at `.2`, etc. For example, if using `10.100.0.0/24` for the "upstream" network and `10.100.1.0/24` for the "cluster" network, `hv1` would be assigned `10.100.0.1` and `10.100.1.1`, `hv2` would be assigned `10.100.0.2` and `10.100.1.2`, etc.

+⚠️ **WARNING** The internal RFC1918 networks cannot be changed once the cluster is provisioned!
+Ensure you pick good networks to start.

 You will also need a switch to connect the nodes, capable of vLAN trunks passing these networks into the various nodes.

 ### Node Procurement

 0. Select your physical nodes.
 Some examples are outlined in the Cluster Architecture documentation linked above.
 For purposes of this guide, we will be using a set of 3 Dell PowerEdge R430 servers.

-    ❕ **NOTE** This example selection sets some definitions below.
+    📝 **NOTE** This example selection sets some definitions below.
 For instance, we will refer to the "iDRAC" rather than using any other term for the integrated lights-out management/IPMI system, for clarity and consistency going forward.
 Adjust this to your cluster accordingly.

 ### Node Physical Setup